-In every school there shall be organized a school board elected by the school constituency.
-The conference board of education and the school constituency delegate responsibility for the operation of the school to the school board, according to the guidelines and policies as stated in the Mid-America Union Education Code and the school constitution.
+In every school there shall be organized a school board elected according to the provisions of the school constitution.
+The school board is responsible for the operation of the school within the guidelines and policies stated in the Mid-America Union Education Code, conference education policies, and the local school constitution.

-The school board should meet at a regular time and place.
+The school board should meet at a regular time and place, as outlined in the local school constitution.
+(FEA 30 30)